Rochford, South Dakota: Growth

 By December 1878, the town had a population of 500, including a few doctors, a Methodist Episcopal Church, three saloons, six stores, and 100 homes.
 Property was sold for anywhere from $10 to $60.
 However, there were not yet any dance halls, casinos, or hotels.
 Several Deadwood businessmen showed interest in extending their companies to Rochford, but they were put off by the lack of a daily postal service and mills.
 Other local camps included Montezuma, Golden Centre, Tigerville, Montana City, Ochre City, Sitting Bull, Florence, Castleton, and Elkorn.

-By January 1879, two hotels, a theater, a butcher shop, two restaurants, two blacksmith shops, and a drug store had been added.
+By January 1879, two hotels, a theater, a butcher shop, two restaurants, two blacksmith shops, and a drugstore had been added.
 The Reder Brothers Sawmill was moved from Rockerville to provide lumber for the town's buildings; by January 1879, it had produced 100000 ft of lumber and 50000 ft of roof shingles.
 Lawrence County funded the building of a highway to connect the town to Deadwood for $300.
 This was a strategic move for Deadwood businessmen, who wanted to divert trade from Rapid City.
 For a time, it was rumored that the western part of Pennington County would split and become Martin County, and would make Rochford the county seat, but no such action was ever taken.
 That year, Rochford worried that the nearby camp of Golden Centre would take over as the central point of trade.
 In 1880, the U.S. Census Bureau recorded 315 residents.
 Rochford added a pool parlor and a newspaper, "The Central."
 The Langrishe Theatre Company once performed at the Rochford theatre.
 The Rochford School District was organized in April 1880.
 Another newspaper, "The Rochford Miner", surfaced, but it was discontinued in 1881.
 At its peak, there were 200 homes, a school, and a street lined with stores and covered sidewalks.
 Rochford was the home of pioneer Annie D. Tallent in the 1880s.
 Between 1880 and 1882, the town started to decline, but in September 1882, the Black Hills Times in Deadwood reported that Rochford had picked up in activity.